OpenLake/FOSS-Overflow/content/blog/aneesh.md

 ---
-title: My experience with FOSS Overflow
+title: FOSS Overflow: A one-month adventure that transformed me into a better developer
 author: Aneesh Tickoo
 date: '2022-01-21'
 ---

-# Introduction
+## Introduction

 To summarize my project in a nutshell, upload group photographs, categorize them by faces using ML, and easily share them. 🤳🤖

 This year in [Foss Overflow 2021](https://fossoverflow.dev/), I worked on [Photo Sharing App](https://github.com/OpenLake/Photo-Sharing-App) project.
 It is a web app that allows a user to get group photos that include them without having to keep or sort through all of the photos, saving them time and storage space.
 When a photo is uploaded, the app identifies the faces in it and arranges them according to the users who have been identified.
 Each identified user gets a separate album with all their photos allowing them to get the photos they need seamlessly.

+## Whoami?👨‍💻

+I am an undergraduate pursuing Data Science and AI at IIT Bhilai.
+I consider myself to be keen learner and want to explore the field of Computer Science.
+I love to apply my skills on real life problems and luckily [FOSS Overflow](https://fossoverflow.dev/) gave me a chance to do so.🤘

-## How was my experience with FOSSOverflow'21?
+## How was my experience with FOSSOverflow'21?📈

 My project got off to a rocky start, and it wasn't until I discussed my concerns with my mentor that I discovered an efficient and improved approach to developing software.
 My mentor's crucial advice is still fresh in my mind. *Planning is critical before you write code.
 There's no point in running in the wrong direction.* My mentor exposed me to many new topics, and it was fun to explore project completion ideas together.
 I'm thrilled I was able to contribute to a solution to a real-world problem.
 Thank you for assisting me through the development process and beyond, [Kumar Shivendu](https://github.com/KShivendu).✌😎

 ## Why did I select Photo Sharing App as my project for FOSSOverflow'21?

 I am constantly exploring Machine Learning topics, and this project was right up my alley.
 I have some past experience with image processing (basic MNIST dataset) and wanted to develop my skills.
 I enjoyed using and learning new abilities on a real-world assignment.
 Overall, this project has given me a greater understanding of the development and the realm of OpenSource.
 I'd like to continue working on this project even after the event.💻✨

 ## What did I like about FOSSOverflow'21?